Mornor/CarND-Behavioral-cloning/README.md

 I have decided to follow the architecture described in this excellent [paper](https://arxiv.org/pdf/1604.07316v1.pdf) from Nvidia.
 The only difference is that my input shape is (66, 220, 3) instead of (66, 200, 3).
 The benefits of this is that the images contains the borders of the road.
 Here, make sense to use Convolutional Layer, because they are very efficient at recognizing shapes.
 I also add some Droput layers to avoid over-fitting<img src="readme_imgs/network.png">

+### EarlyStopping and ModelCheckpoint
+I use the help of the Keras callback in order to make the computation more efficient. <br>
+[EarlyStopping](https://keras.io/callbacks/#earlystopping) will stop the iteration if the `val_loss` of the model does not get higher than 0.0001 after 2 Epochs.
+That means the model is already well optimised and there is no need to do more iterations. <br>
+[ModelCheckpoint](https://keras.io/callbacks/#modelcheckpoint) will store the weights of the best model only.
+The weights of the others model are discarded.

 ### Workflow and use of AWS
 I use Amazon AWS for the computation part (g2.2xlarge instance). <br>